ggkarthik/microservices-demo-app/CI_CD_FIXES.md

   - Added Go build commands for frontend, productcatalogservice, checkoutservice, and shippingservice
   - Added Gradle build for Java (adservice)
   - Added dotnet build for C# (cartservice)
-  - Added `continue-on-error: true` to ensure the workflow continues even if some builds fail
+  - Added `continue-on-error: true` to prevent failures from stopping the workflow

 ## 5. SARIF Upload Conflicts

 - Added unique category names for each SARIF upload to prevent conflicts:
-  - Added `category: 'trivy-k8s'` for Kubernetes manifests
-  - Added `category: 'trivy-terraform'` for Terraform files
-  - Added `category: 'trivy-dockerfile'` for Dockerfile scans
+  - Changed `trivy-k8s` to `trivy-k8s-security`
+  - Changed `trivy-terraform` to `trivy-terraform-security`
+  - Changed `trivy-dockerfile` to `trivy-dockerfile-security`
-  - Added `category: 'trivy-${{ matrix.service }}'` for each service's vulnerability scan
+  - Added service name to each Trivy scan result: `trivy-${{ matrix.service }}`
-  - Added `category: 'codeql-extended'` for extended CodeQL analysis
+  - Added `codeql-extended` category for the extended CodeQL analysis

-## 6. Deprecated Actions
+## 6. Updated Deprecated Actions

-- Updated all instances of `actions/upload-artifact` from v3 to v4
-- Updated all instances of `actions/download-artifact` from v3 to v4
 - Updated `actions/checkout` from v3 to v4
 - Updated `actions/setup-node` from v3 to v4
 - Updated `docker/setup-buildx-action` from v2 to v3